Eric Fleming (footballer)

 Eric James Edward Fleming (16 March 1903 – 20 August 1984) was an Australian rules footballer who played for the Geelong Football Club in the Victorian Football League (VFL), and for the Oakleigh Football Club in the Victorian Football Association (VFA).

 Family

-The son of Edward Reardon Fleming (1864-1931), and Mabel Hilda Fleming (1879-1967), née Propsting, Eric James Edward Fleming was born at Melbourne on 16 March 1903.
+The son of Edward Reardon Fleming (1864–1931), and Mabel Hilda Fleming (1879–1967), née Propsting, Eric James Edward Fleming was born at Melbourne on 16 March 1903.

-He married Coral Myrtle Frood (1909-2000) in 1928.
+He married Coral Myrtle Frood (1909–2000) in 1928.

 Football

 South Bendigo (BFL)

-While stil attending school, he played with the South Bendigo Football Club in the Bendigo Football League (BFL) in 1921.
+While attending school, he played with the South Bendigo Football Club in the Bendigo Football League (BFL) in 1921.
 He was one of the best players in a BFL representative team that played against a VFL representative team at Bendigo on 6 August 1921.

 Geelong (VFL)

 Eric Fleming was a tall, high marking ruckman who notably had an exceptional torpedo punt.
 He could also play at half forward and averaged over a goal a game in his career.

 Cleared from South Bendigo to Geelong on 10 May 1922, he was a member of Geelong's 1925 premiership side.